Atlantic slave trade

-The major Atlantic slave-trading nations, in order of trade volume, were Portugal, Britain, Spain, France, the Netherlands, and Denmark.
+The major Atlantic slave trading nations, in order of trade volume, were Portugal, Britain, Spain, France, the Netherlands, the United States, and Denmark.
 Several had established outposts on the African coast, where they purchased slaves from local African leaders.
 These slaves were managed by a factor, who was established on or near the coast to expedite the shipping of slaves to the New World.
-Slaves were imprisoned in a factory while awaiting shipment.
+Slaves were imprisoned in trading posts known as factories while awaiting shipment.
 Current estimates are that about 12 million to 12.8 million Africans were shipped across the Atlantic over a span of 400 years.
-The number purchased by the traders was considerably higher, as the passage had a high death rate with approximately 1.2–2.4 million dying during the voyage and millions more in seasoning camps in the Caribbean after arrival in the New World.
+The number purchased by the traders was considerably higher, as the passage had a high death rate, with between 1.2 and 2.4 million dying during the voyage, and millions more in seasoning camps in the Caribbean after arrival in the New World.
 Millions of people also died as a result of slave raids, wars, and during transport to the coast for sale to European slave traders.
 Near the beginning of the 19th century, various governments acted to ban the trade, although illegal smuggling still occurred.
+It was generally thought that the transatlantic slave trade ended in 1867, but evidence was later found of voyages until 1873.
 In the early 21st century, several governments issued apologies for the transatlantic slave trade.